Skip To Content

 Fraud prevention centre

 Every year, tens of thousands of Canadians fall victim to fraud.
-Protecting our members is a priority and the first step to keeping that promise is providing the information, education, and methods that members can use to protect yourself and to learn how to spot and stop fraud.
+Protecting our members is our priority.
+Providing the information, education, and methods that you can use to protect yourself and to learn how to spot and stop fraud is our first step.
 Remember that fraud can happen anytime, anywhere, and to anyone—including you.

 Woman looking at her phone and smiling